 How does Course to College support financing college?

 Filing a FAFSA is only one step in process of financing a college education.
-FAFSA verification melt, understanding financial aid award letters, and deciding which financial aid options to use are all part of the process too.
+FAFSA verification melt, understanding financial aid offers, and deciding which financial aid options to use are all part of the process too.
 Schools participating in the Course to College program receive supportive resources and materials through a Shared Resource Folder and technical assistance from Iowa College Aid to best use these resources.
-Resources for FAFSA completion and financial aid include weekly student-specific FAFSA reports, financial aid award letter toolkits, a FAFSA verification guide, and more.
+Resources for FAFSA completion and financial aid include weekly student-specific FAFSA reports, financial aid offer toolkits, a FAFSA verification guide, and more.

 How can I receive FAFSA completion data for my school/organization?